Kansas City Drug Crime Attorney

 - Marijuana: While possession under 10 mg in Missouri is charged as a misdemeanor with a fine of up to $500, the State of Kansas charges the same misdemeanor with fines of up to $2,500 and a jail sentence of up to a year.
 Sale and cultivation punishments are worse, especially for repeat offenders.
 Level 1 felony convictions in Kansas carry jail sentences of up to 17 years, while those in Missouri could lead up to 30 years in jail.

 - Cocaine: Both states consider possession of cocaine a felony offense.
-However, possession of amounts under 3.5 grams are treated with the least severe consequences.
+However, possession of amounts under 3.5 grams is treated with the least severe consequences.
 Sentences vary from 10 months in jail and up, depending on the person’s criminal history and intent.

 - Heroin: In Kansas, possession of even less than a gram of heroin could result in jail sentences of up to 14 months in jail.
 In Missouri, the penalties are treated similarly to cocaine laws.

 Possession is the least serious of drug crimes.
 Cultivation, sale, and trafficking are punished more severely, sometimes under the jurisdiction of federal agencies.

-Is It Illegal to Use Steroids for Personal Use in Missouri?
+Is It Illegal to Use Steroids Without a Prescription in Missouri?

 It is illegal to use or possess steroids for use without a prescription.
 Just having illegally obtained anabolic steroids has a maximum fine of $1,000 and a maximum penalty of one year in prison.
 If you were trafficking anabolic steroids, there is a maximum fine of $250,000 and a maximum prison time of five years.

 Why Is It Illegal to Buy Testosterone in Missouri?

 It is illegal to buy testosterone because it is also considered an anabolic steroid.
-Under the Anabolic Steroids Control Act of 1990, anabolic steroids is defined as any drug or hormonal substance chemically and pharmacologically related to testosterone.
+Under the Anabolic Steroids Control Act of 1990, anabolic steroids are defined as any drug or hormonal substance chemically and pharmacologically related to testosterone.

 What Are Anabolic Steroids?